djibe/Android-tutorials/README.md

 ## Google/LG Nexus 4

-You can upgrade your Google Nexus 4 (mako, LG E960) from stock Android 5.1.1 to Android 10 Q / LineageOS 17.1.
+You can upgrade your Google Nexus 4 (mako, LG E960) from stock Android 5.1.1 to Android 11 / LineageOS 18.1.

-Tutorial is here (700+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-google-nexus-4-stock-to-android-10.4256577/>
+Tutorial is here (800+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-google-nexus-4-stock-to-android-10.4256577/>

 What you will learn: